Yellamma Temple, Saundatti: Location

 The hill on which the Yellamma Temple sits is part of the Sidhachal or Ramagiri range, oriented east–west and overlooking the Malaprabha river near the town of Savadatti.
 While the temple 5 km away from the town, the town itself is 112 km away from Belagavi, the district headquarters.
-Dharwad and Hubli are two other major towns which are at a distance of 38 km and 58 km respectively from Savadatti.
+Dharwad and Hubli are two other major cities which are at a distance of 38 km and 58 km respectively from Savadatti.

 History

 The temple was built in 1514 by Bomappa Nayaka of Raybag (Bommappa Nayaka of Raibog).
 According to archaeological evidence found around the temple, a temple existed here either during the early Rashtrakuta or late Chalukyan period from the mid-8th to the mid-11th centuries.
 The megalithic tombs found here are dated to a much earlier period.
 Also seen on the hill are potsherds of early historic redware dated to the 3rd century BCE to the 3rd century CE, in addition to megalithic blackware and redware.
 It is believed that the Yellamma fertility cult was prevalent here even during the Chalukyan period, following their taking possession of this region from the Kadambas of Banavasi.

 Another place of worship is the sacred "Yogarbavi Satyabamma Kunda" or tank at the lower end of the hill, where devotees bathe and put on new clothes before proceeding to the temple for worship.
 A notable custom observed here is called "Nimmana", which involves the circumambulation of the "Sathyamma Temple" with neem leaves in their mouths.
 The temple deity is also known as Jagadamba, meaning "Mother of the Universe" and is believed to be a form of Kali.

 The temple has been under the management of the Government of Karnataka since 1975.
 Facilities for pilgrims visiting the temples, like Dharmashalas (free guest houses), health centers, and other basic facilities, have been created by the government.